28 November 2018

 Whilst legislation has caught up with the times, removing the Default Retirement Age which allows individuals to work past the traditional age of retirement, it appears that employers’ attitudes towards the older generations may be at risk of not keeping pace.
 Despite ‘Baby Boomers’ (aged 54-71) making up 33% of the workforce, they can often be overlooked in the workplace.

-Towergate Health & Protection warns that businesses who ignore this valuable generation do so at their peril, as it speaks volumes to others coming through the rankings about how talent is valued at different life stages.
+Towergate Employee Benefits warns that businesses who ignore this valuable generation do so at their peril, as it speaks volumes to others coming through the rankings about how talent is valued at different life stages.
 We have an ageing population and older workers are going to make up an increasing percentage of the workforce.
 Organisations can be so fixated on attracting new, young recruits, that it can be at the detriment of harnessing more experienced, older talent.
 Being side-lined is not desirable for the individual nor employee brand, yet it appears to be happening; this age group say they feel discriminated against in the workplace with over 50% of those aged 55-64 saying they’ve been turned down for a job because of their age.*

 By taking the time to understand the backdrop, current lifestyle and motivators of the Baby Boomers, businesses can engage them better through workplace initiatives that can drive engagement, thus tap into their unparalleled years of experience, and increase productivity.